MortenHoustonLudvigsen/KarmaTestAdapter/index.md

 * `LogDirectory` Where the log file should be saved (if LogToFile is true).
 If this property is not specified the directory in which `KarmaTestAdapter.json` resides is used.

 * `config` This property overwrites any configurations from the karma configuration file.

+`KarmaTestAdapter.json` must be encoded in one of the following encodings:

+* UTF-8
+* UTF-8 with BOM / Signature
+* UTF-16 Big-Endian with BOM / Signature
+* UTF-16 Little-Endian with BOM / Signature

 # Test containers